contivero/cstuff/cpuzzles/puzzle10.md

     return 0;
 }
 ```
-Answer:
+## Answer
 Nothing is printed because there is no `default` as a fallback (notice the
 slight typo!).
 No error is issued because `defalut` might be a valid label.
 Some ways to detect this would be using syntax highlighting, or when compiling
-with gcc, using `-Wswitch-default` when compiling, which would issue a warning
+with gcc, using the `-Wswitch-default` flag, which would issue a warning
 saying "switch missing default case".
 Using `-Wall` would work too, though the
 warning given is different: "label ‘defalut’ defined but not used".